Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 ![234523423](https://github.com/Extraltodeus/Stable-Diffusion-temperature-settings/assets/15731540/9fad70c5-bbdc-4243-88a6-2963e7b47491)

-This does not include tiled upscales since the tiling uses smaller latents.
+This does not include tiled upscales since the tiling uses smaller latents as the workaround for this well known issue.

 ## Using SDXL, 512x512, 256x256, 128x128 without / with modification on the U-Net: